51 constructions of the Moonshine module: Refined Generalized Moonshine

 This is more or less the weakest form that can be reasonably called a solution to Norton's conjecture, because there is no control over the ambiguous constants in the simultaneous conjugation rule or the $SL_2(\bZ)$-rule.
 Norton suggested in his original statement of the conjecture \cite{N87} that that these ambiguous constants can be refined to roots of unity, and further proposed in \cite{N01} that they can be refined to 24th roots of unity.
 About 10 years later, a specific description of these constants in terms of a conjectural ``moonshine element'' $\alpha^\natural \in H^3(\bM, U(1))$ was proposed in \cite{GPV13}.
-We will not prove any of these claims in their entirety, but instead only show that Norton's original ``root of unity'' proposal holds for all nonconstant functions.
+The group $H^3(\bM, U(1))$ is still a relatively unknown quantity, although there have been suggestions in the folklore for many years that it has order 24 or 48.
+We will not prove any of these claims about ambiguous constants in their entirety, but instead only show that Norton's original ``root of unity'' proposal holds for all nonconstant functions.
 We follow an argument that was roughly sketched in the final remark of \cite{GM2}.

 \begin{thm} (Refined Generalized Moonshine) The ambiguous scalars in conditions 2 and 4 of Theorem \ref{thm:gen-moon} can be refined to a root-of-unity ambiguity whenever $Z(g,h,\tau)$ is not constant. \end{thm} \begin{proof} We recall that $Z(g,h;\tau)$ was defined as the graded character of a finite order lift $\tilde{h}$ of the centralizing element $h$ to a linear transformation on $V^\natural(g)$.
 We showed in \cite{GM4} Theorem 4.2.2 that $Z(g,h;\tau)$ is either a Hauptmodul or a constant function.
 To prove the theorem, it suffices to show that if $Z(g,h;\tau)$ is nonconstant, then the leading coefficient of its $q$-expansion at the unique singular cusp is a root of unity.
 When $g$ is Fricke, this follows from the Hecke-monic property, by \cite{GM1} Lemma 2.1, and the order of the root of unity is bounded by the least common multiple of $|g|$, $|\tilde{h}|$, and 2.
-We note that there is some ambiguity in the notion of leading coefficient, since it depends on a choice of uniformizer $q$ at the cusp.
-However, all reasonable substitutions, i.e., those of the form $q \mapsto \zeta q^r$ for roots of unity $\zeta$ and positive rational numbers $r$, preserve the root-of-unity property of the leading coefficient.
+We note that there is some ambiguity in the notion of leading coefficient.
+However, the leading coefficients of different expansions of a modular form at a given cusp only differ by roots of unity.

 Let $Z(g,h;\tau)$ be non-constant, with $g$ non-Fricke.
 Then by \cite{GM4} Theorem 4.2.2, it is a Hauptmodul invariant under $\Gamma(M)$ for some $M \in \bZ_{>0}$.
 Write $\hat{g}$ and $\hat{h}$ for the coordinate generators of $\bZ/M\bZ \times \bZ/M\bZ$, and define a function $Z^s$ on $\Hom(\bZ \times \bZ, \bZ/M\bZ \times \bZ/M\bZ) \overset{SL_2(\bZ)}{\times} \fH$ by